bluetyson/map2loop/README.md

 -b.
 Faults/Folds have as attributes:
 -i.
 Object ID
 -ii.
 Field that determines if polyline is fault or fold axial trace
 -iii.
-Field that determine type of fold axial trace e.g. syncline or anticline)
+Field that determine type of fold axial trace e.g. syncline or anticline) -iv.
+Faults can have dip/dip direction info

 5. Bedding orientations:
 -a.
-Assumes dip/dip direction data
+Assumes dip/dip direction or dip/strike data
 -b.
 Orientations have as attributes:
 -i.
 Dip
 -ii.
-Dip Direction
+Dip Direction or strike